-TuSimple was founded in 2015 with a mission to develop safe and efficient autonomous driving (“made history” after becoming the first company to drive a fully autonomous semi-truck on open public roads with no humans on board.
-Its Driver Out program required the “upfitted self-driving truck to travel on surface streets and highways, to safely navigate traffic signals, emergency lane vehicles, on- and off-ramps, and highway lane changes in open traffic.”) technology for trucks.
-Last December, the company
+TuSimple was founded in 2015 with a mission to develop safe and efficient autonomous driving (AD) technology for trucks.
+Last December, the company “made history” after becoming the first company to drive a fully autonomous semi-truck on open public roads with no humans on board.
+Its Driver Out program required the “upfitted self-driving truck to travel on surface streets and highways, to safely navigate traffic signals, emergency lane vehicles, on- and off-ramps, and highway lane changes in open traffic.”

-However, shares of TSP stock are down more than 75% year-to-date ().
+However, shares of TSP stock are down more than 75% year-to-date (YTD).
 That’s partially stemming from a class action lawsuit.
 Let’s get into the details.

 Cathie Wood Keeps Buying TSP Stock